Skip to main content

 This invention could reduce the carbon footprint of old buildings without displacing residents

-Two startups that received Wells Fargo Foundation support are fostering new technology with immense potential to modernize buildings and improve people’s lives.
+A startup that received Wells Fargo Foundation support aims to use new technology with immense potential to modernize buildings and improve people’s lives.

-- Aging buildings in the U.S. could have heating, ventilation, and air conditioning (HVAC) systems that can be uncomfortable, inefficient, or even unhealthy for residents, according to engineer and inventor David Goldstein.
+• The problem: Aging buildings in the U.S. often have outdated facades and rely on inefficient and unhealthy heating, ventilation, and air conditioning (HVAC) systems, according to engineer and inventor David Goldstein.

-- A new modular panel from Goldstein’s Hydronic Shell Technologies, winner of the Housing Affordability Breakthrough Challenge, could effectively modernize these buildings’ HVAC systems without disruptive renovation projects that displace residents.
+• A potential solution: A modular panel from Goldstein’s Hydronic Shell Technologies could effectively modernize these buildings’ facades and HVAC systems without disruptive renovation projects that displace residents.

 Upstate New York’s snowy winters don’t get to Dason Motayne, but the sweltering summers, which outcompete his mid-century apartment’s air conditioning, do.